 Pegcetacoplan in ALS

-Pegcetacoplan is an investigational, targeted C3 therapy designed to regulate excessive activation of the complement cascade.
-Apellis plans to initiate a clinical trial in ALS to understand if targeting C3 with pegcetacoplan may have the potential to slow the progression of ALS by reducing the inflammation that causes motor neuron death.
+Pegcetacoplan is a targeted C3 therapy under investigation for ALS.
+We believe pegcetacoplan may have the potential to slow the progression of ALS by reducing the inflammation that causes motor neuron death.